DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/content-projection.md

 ## ng-container and ng-templateOutlet

-We avoid another unnecessary `div` which is holdin gout `ngSwitch` by replacing with `ng-container`.
+We avoid another unnecessary `div`, which is holding our `ngSwitch`, by replacing with `ng-container`.

-The `ng-container` directive provides us with an element that we can attach a structural directive to without having to create an extra element.
+The `ng-container` directive provides us with an element that we can attach a structural directive to without having to create an extra element in the DOM.

 We could simplify further using `ngTemplateOutlet` to reference the appropriate templates.
-This makes for cleaner code
+This makes for cleaner code.

 ```html
 <ng-container [ngSwitch]="cardType">